foxdonut/meiosis-examples/examples/tutorial/lessons/03-update-model-mithril.md

 So, we can call `view(model)` and render it onto the page.
 Now, how do we make a change to the model and refresh the view?

 Our model is a counter that has a value of `0`.
-Let's add a button to increase the counter:
+Let's add a button to increase the counter.

-@flems mithril/03-update-model.js,app.html mithril 550
+### DOM Event Handler Functions

-We've added a `+1` button with this code:
+We can add a `+1` button with this code:

 ```js
 m("button", { onclick: increase }, "+1")
 ```

-### DOM Event Handler Functions

 It is important to remember that what we associate to `onclick` must be a **function**.
-This function will automatically be called when the user clicks on the button, and the function gets a DOM event as a parameter.
+This function will automatically be called when the user clicks on the button, and the function gets passed a DOM event as a parameter.
 Here, the function is `increase`:

 ```js
 var increase = function(_event) {